TV streaming services

 Pros: The service can be registered on up to six devices - handy for large families who don’t always agree on what to watch.
 Different family members can have their own profile, too, with personalised favourites and recommendations.
 Netflix has a wealth of its own exclusive programmes and films, many of which receive critical acclaim.
 According to our survey, almost half of Netflix’s viewers watch something on the service at least once a week

 Netflix users are able to download most of the service's content to watch offline without an internet connection.
-A number of Netflix originals are on offer, including GLOW, Stranger Things, The Crown and the latest series of Black Mirror - Netflix plans to continue to grow this selection to grow over time.
+A number of Netflix originals are on offer, including GLOW, Stranger Things, The Crown and the latest series of Black Mirror - Netflix plans to continue to grow this selection over time.
 To take advantage of Netflix offline, you'll need the latest version of the iOS or Android mobile app.
 Content can be downloaded to smartphones and tablets.

 Interested in 4K television?
 In that case, the priciest plan Netflix on offer might appeal - it includes Ultra HD content.
 Read our guide to the top 4K TVs for our round up of the best models.